-"Should cost models" are the future of food procurement.
+So what are "Should cost models?"
+They could be the future of cost control for food procurement teams as they look to control the impact of changing prices for individual ingredients and associated inputs and raw materials.
 They enable procurement teams to easily generate cost breakdowns including labour and packaging for current, planned or future products.

 They provide greater price clarity and enable category buyers to strengthen their negotiating position with suppliers.
 Cost models provide the ability to access independent market pricing data and align this with specific finished products.
 Examples of this could include anything from chicken nuggets to lasagna and from crisps to soft drinks - and just about any other product.